 You should also think about the tax you will need to pay on rental income from an overseas property.

 Tax on overseas properties works the same way it would if you'd bought a holiday home in the UK.

 You pay income tax on any profits at your normal rate.
-When working out the UK tax, you normally use the exchange rate when the rent was due.
+When working out the UK tax, you normally use the exchange rate when the rent was paid.

-Although Brexit has been in effect since the start of 2021, because travelling has been at a virtual standstill because of the COVID-19 pandemic, we don’t know the true effect Brexit has had on the travel market.
+Although Brexit has been in effect since the start of 2021, the impact of the COVID-19 pandemic means it's difficult to fully assess the impact of leaving the EU on travel.
 This has caused some Brits to be cautious in purchasing holiday homes in the EU.

 The potential effects of Brexit could include:

 Fewer flights to the UK from small EU airports, changes in flight paths and price rises.

 Having to pay more tax.

 Fluctuation in the GBP exchange rate.